ProgradeDV/open-feed-reader/README.md

 # update feeds command
 Run this command to update all feeds.
 `python manage.py refreshfeeds`
+I recomend using cron to run it every 5-20 minutes

 # required environment variables
 | Key | Description |